dung-vuong/Type-Racer/README.md

 ## ⬇️ What I have done ⬇️
 ### The following features included:
-- Created responsive Game Memories App using React, Redux, MUI Library
+- Created a Typing App using React, Node.js, Express.js, and MongoDB (MERN Stack).
-- Connect with MongoDB and use Node.js for backend
+- Login / Signup with Email (JWT) && Hashing password / Strengthen password (JOI).
-- Login with Email (JWT) and Google OAuth Authentication
+- Leaderboard / User Records (Using tables with sorting features - MUI)

 ## ⬇️ Demo Run ⬇️